 - TWOMN 434 Women's Voices: Transnational Testimonials

-The final 5 credits may be from the list above OR any 300-400 level TLIT course.
+Choose the final 5 credits from the list above OR any 300-400 level TLIT course.

 - TCOM 348 Non-fiction Writing for Television